Snapchat/KeyDB-docs/docs/config-file.md

 # What is active defragmentation?
 # -------------------------------
 #
-# Active (online) defragmentation allows a Redis server to compact the
+# Active (online) defragmentation allows a KeyDB server to compact the
 # spaces left between small allocations and deallocations of data in memory,
 # thus allowing to reclaim back memory.
 #